Pentaguin/AZ204notes/LearningPath/DevelopSolutionsThatUseAzureCosmosDB/ExploreCosmosDB.md

   - Logical Partitions: Logical grouping within a container, identified by the partition key, with a size limit of 20 GB per partition.
 - *Partition Key*
   - Purpose: Used to distribute data efficiently across physical partitions.
+  - Keys used to group items, kinda like primary keys
   - Significance in Queries:
     - Enables efficient data retrieval by using the partition key in the WHERE clause.
     - Azure Cosmos DB uses it to route operations (e.g., read, write, update) to the correct partition.